 The Maryland State Department of Education (MSDE), Division of Early Intervention/Special Education Services (DEI/SES) and the State Interagency Coordinating Council (SICC), consistent with COMAR 13A.13.02.07(D)(4), are pleased to submit this report on the effectiveness of the Maryland Infants and Toddlers Program (MITP) as required by the Maryland Infants and Toddlers Act of 2002, enrolled as HB 371/SB 419.
-The MITP within the Policy and Accountability Branch of the DEI/SES, is a critical component of the State's focus on early childhood and school readiness, providing early intervention services and supports to 9,0591 infants and toddlers with disabilities and their families in State Fiscal Year (SFY) 2020.
-Additionally, in SFY 2020, 1,311 families of young children with disabilities chose to continue to receive early intervention services and supports beyond age three through the Extended Individualized Family Service Plan (IFSP) Option.
-The total number of children with disabilities and their families receiving early intervention services in SFY 2020 was 10,370.
+The MITP within the Policy and Accountability Branch of the DEI/SES, is a critical component of the State's focus on early childhood and school readiness, providing early intervention services and supports to 7,2301 infants and toddlers with disabilities and their families in State Fiscal Year (SFY) 2021.
+Additionally, in SFY 2021, 1,872 families of young children with disabilities chose to continue to receive early intervention services and supports beyond age three through the Extended Individualized Family Service Plan (IFSP) Option.
+The total number of children with disabilities and their families receiving early intervention services in SFY 2021 was 9.102.

 The MSDE administers this complex, interagency system of early intervention services through a comprehensive system of monitoring, professional learning, technical assistance (TA), and coordination of federal, State, and local funding sources, aligned with The DEI/SES Strategic Plan: Moving Maryland Forward.
-The comprehensive plan focuses on narrowing achievement gaps over seven years (2013-2020) by measuring results in three action imperatives - Early Childhood, Secondary Transition, and Access, Equity and Progress.
+The comprehensive plan focuses on narrowing achievement gaps over nine years (2013-2021) by measuring results in three action imperatives - Early Childhood, Secondary Transition, and Access, Equity and Progress.
 The Early Childhood action imperative addresses the school readiness gap by strengthening a seamless, comprehensive, statewide system of coordinated services for children with disabilities, birth to kindergarten (B-K) and their families in home, community, and early childhood settings.
 Five key implementation strategies: family partnerships, strategic collaborations, evidence-based practices, data-informed decisions, and professional learning, reflect an effective, integrated approach to operationalizing the statewide B-K system.
 The earlier services and supports are provided to a child and family, the greater the opportunity to close gaps.

-1 This number includes only children receiving services who were younger than 3 years.
+&lt;sup>1 This number includes only children receiving services who were younger than 3 years.

 To improve results for infants, toddlers, and preschool-age children with developmental delays and disabilities and narrow the achievement and school readiness gaps, the MSDE implements a Differentiated Framework: Tiers of General Supervision and Engagement, which assigns public agencies to varying levels of monitoring and support based on performance on Annual Performance Report indicators, analysis of data, correction of noncompliance, fiscal management, and monitoring findings.
 This method of general supervision also ensures that infants and toddlers with disabilities and their families receive the services and supports to which they are entitled under Part C of the Individuals with Disabilities Education Act (IDEA).
-Based on SFY 2020 data, 21 Local Infants and Toddlers Programs (LITPs) were assigned to the Universal Tier of General Supervision, two LITPs were assigned to the Targeted Tier of General Supervision, and one LITP was assigned to the Focused Tier of General Supervision.
+Based on SFY 2021 data, 19 Local Infants and Toddlers Programs (LITPs) were assigned to the Universal Tier of General Supervision, four LITPs were assigned to the Targeted Tier of General Supervision.

-Consistent with the Tiers of General Supervision and Engagement, the MSDE also provides performance support and TA to 24 local ITPs (20 of which are Education Lead Agencies and four of which are Health Department Lead Agencies: Baltimore County, Baltimore City, Frederick County, and Montgomery County), the Maryland School for the Deaf, and the Maryland School for the Blind to improve results for young children and their families.
+Consistent with the Tiers of General Supervision and Engagement, the MSDE also provides performance support and TA to 24 LITPs (20 of which are Education Lead Agencies and four of which are Health Department Lead Agencies: Baltimore County, Baltimore City, Frederick County, and Montgomery County), the Maryland School for the Deaf, and the Maryland School for the Blind to improve results for young children and their families.
 Additionally, four LITPs received a Focused Tier of Performance Support as part of their voluntary participation in the Maryland Infants and Toddlers State Systemic Improvement Plan (SSIP).